AlphaCarinae/toy-robot/README.md

 - End-user should receive an error message if the entered instruction can not be comprehended or executed, preferably with instructions on how to fix it (optional)
 - after an instruction has been received and run successfully the end-user should be notified of the result by entering `REPORT` command
 - an error or the inability to execute an instruction should not stall the program from running

+### The approach

+#### The initial solution

+- We put together a `Robot` class, as soon as the `PLACE` direction is given for the first time we initialize an instance of this `ROBOT` class
+- We also put together a `Board` class, this will be initialized as soon as the application starts with an *empty* board
+- The `Robot` instance will hold info about where the robot is at any given point in time, and will respond to `REPORT` command
+- The `Board` instance will hold info on the robot's direction, and will respond to `LEFT`, `RIGHT` and `MOVE` instructions
+-